WeblateOrg/weblate/docs/vcs.rst

 +++++++++++++++++++

 This behaves exactly like Git itself, the only difference being that it always force pushes.
-This is intended only in the case of using a seperate repository for translations.
+This is intended only in the case of using a separate repository for translations.

 .. warning::